-The Palliative Care Research Network (PCRN) 7th Annual Symposium is an island of Ireland event that promotes the impact of palliative care research to improve palliative care by changing practice and policy.
+All Ireland Institute of Hospice and Palliative Care (AIIHPC) Palliative Care Research Network 8th Annual Symposium is an island of Ireland event that promotes the impact of palliative care research to improve palliative care by changing practice and policy.
 It provides access for early, mid-career and senior researchers to leading international and national research and opportunities to network and collaborate.

 For More Information

 Symposium Agenda: link

 Watch video presentations from the symposium: link